mikeadmire/dotfiles/README.markdown

-# dotfiles: Mike's dotfiles used on his Mac
+# dotfiles: Mike's dotfiles for Mac

-The dot files I use on my Mac.
+The dot files that I'm managing with this project are:

 * .bash_aliases
 * .bash_profile